 Each meeting will be organized and carefully planned, and each participant will be asked to participate fully.
 The class simply won’t work without everyone’s engagement; YOUR participation is key throughout, as class meeting times are meant to keep your writing goals on schedule.
 Many of the cohort meetings will include visits (in-person or virtual) with established publishing professionals.
 For visiting artists to the Novel Writing Project, go here.
 For visiting artists to the Memoir Writing Project, go here.

 In the fall term, we’ll begin by focusing on more writing, workshopping, and revision, but we’ll also move more directly into discussions about the business of writing and publishing.
 For these purposes, we’ll be visited by several industry professionals.

-Conferences, Online Connection, and Final Reading
+Online Connection, Loft Gift Card, and Final Reading

 There is also an online component using the Loft’s online class platform so that students can stay connected between cohort meetings.